What diameter wheel should I use?

-A Plain Bearing castor wheels are suitable for light to medium loads and where some movement is required.
+Plain Bearing castor wheel is suitable for light to medium loads and where some movement is required.

-Roller bearings castor wheels reduce the effort needed to move medium to quite heavy loads
+Roller bearing castor wheels reduce the effort needed to move medium to quite heavy loads.

-Ball Journal bearings castor wheels are longer lasting.
+Ball Journal bearing are longer lasting.
 Ball journal bearings are essential for constant moving applications, omitting heavy towing operations.

 A fixed castor consists of a wheel mounted to a stationary bracket where there is no movement.
 The orientation of the castor needs to be in the direction of travel.
 Rigid casters tend to restrict vehicle motion so that the vehicle travels along a straight line.
 Trollies are more controllable and travel under without the need of correction.
 Combined with two braked castors they can be left standing safely.

-They do need more room to maneuver, so if space is restricted then swivel castors will need to be used.
+They do need more room to manoeuvre, so if space is restricted then swivel castors will need to be used.